G1anC/C-library/README.md

   *  My entire library, from "piscine" exercices to functions built along the year.

-  *  Explanations of every library functions in "my.h" file
+  *  Explanations of every library functions in "my.h" file.

   *  A customized Makefile with simple + extra rules :
      * ```all```    -> compile project